 Craig Thomas Naylor

-He now lives near Kalispell, Montana where he composes, helps out with the music and theater program at Flathead Valley Community College, tends an orchard of heirloom apple varieties, gardens, hikes, skis and generally enjoys the Big Sky country.
+Craig now lives near Kalispell, Montana where he composes, helps out with the music programs in local schools and is the Music Director for Big Sky Alive!, a summer festival featuring the concert music of Montana composers.
+In his spare time he tends an orchard of heirloom apple varieties, gardens, hikes, skis and generally enjoys the Big Sky country.

 Craig's music is featured by Swan River Press, Inc. He is also a Sandan (third-level black belt) in the non-violent martial art Aikido.